This site requires you to update your browser.

 Am I required to take all my sick leave or any other leave before I can claim?

-You are only required to use your own sick leave for the first 14 days after a journey accident.
-Following the first 14 days period, income benefits will be paid to you.
+You are only required to use your own sick leave for the first 14 consecutive days after a disablement resulting from journey accident.
+Following the first 14 days period, subject to terms and conditions of the policy, you may be entitled to income protection benefits.

 If you cannot secure the agreement of your employer then the insurer will not pay the benefit.